- Female reindeer utilize their antlers to be socially dominant and in the best physical shape, as well as to protect their food or territory.

 Antlers and horns are sometimes used interchangeably, but there are some distinctions between the two that are worth noting.
 Antlers are constructed of bone that’s chemically identical to any other bone in the animal’s body, although they’re protected by a sheath of keratin — the same protein that makes up our hair and our fingernails and toenails.

-The primary distinguishing point between antlers and horns is that the former are seasonal while the latter is permanent.
-Antlers are actually the fastest growing tissue on the planet — and they can expand at a rate of up to an inch a day.
+The primary distinguishing point between antlers and horns is that the former is seasonal while the latter is permanent.
+Antlers are the fastest-growing tissue on the planet — and they can expand at a rate of up to an inch a day.
 The primary reason why antlers manage to grow so quickly is thanks to a material known as velvet.

 This dense coating lines the exterior of the growing antler and consists of dense blood vessels that provide the antlers with nutrients and help shield against the risk of infection.
 The bone grows outward as an extension of the skull so that it isn’t in pain while shedding its antlers.